emfcamp/Website/templates/about/phones.md

 ### Group

 A group number will forward incoming calls to up to 10 other numbers, see the section on Group calling for more specific details.

-### Apps

-You can register a number as an app and this will point it at our [Jambonz](https://jambonz.org) instance, Jambonz is an open source programmable communications platform, much like Twilio or Infobip.

-You will need to host your code somewhere that Jambonz can send a webhook to in order to control what the app does, for more information see the [EMF Developer Docs](https://developer.emfcamp.org)

 ## Groups